Alex1-ai/Taxi-Fare-ML-Prediction/README.md

 # Taxi-Fare-ML-Prediction
-Trained a machine learning model predict the price of Transport Fare.
+Trained a machine learning model to predict the price of Transport Fare.